top of page

 Iwona Dziura

 I first became involved with the Fair Play Foundation when I applied for a role as an Active Age session deliverer.
-At the time, I was working primarily as a gym-based group exercise instructor and wanted to add more meaningful work to my schedule by supporting people who might otherwise face barriers to physical activity.
-This was influenced by my experience during the COVID-19 lockdowns, when I gave my time to deliver free online activity sessions through Whiteinch Community Centre, helping people stay active and connected.
+At the time, I was working primarily as a gym-based group exercise instructor and I wanted to add more meaningful work to my schedule by supporting people who might otherwise face barriers to physical activity.

 Alongside this, in my role as Active Seniors Coordinator, I oversee and coordinate low-impact physical activity programmes for older adults, working closely with care homes, local partners, and session deliverers to ensure sessions are safe, inclusive, and people focused.